Built for Healthcare Compliance

 ConsentCollect vs. Signant Health

-Provides a browser-native BYOD layout, an automated Clinical Auditor, instant HIPAA compliance self-serve, and native FHIR EHR data syncing.
+Provides a browser-native BYOD layout, a built-in Clinical Jargon Scanner, automated Clinical Auditor, instant HIPAA compliance self-serve, and native FHIR EHR data syncing.

 Core Comparison Pillars